 The sale will feature a selection of perennials suited to our Texas climate, hard-to-find shrubs, ground covers, herbs, and container plants.
 Located at Trinity United Methodist, in Denton.

-Tour five beautiful Master Gardeners’ landscapes in the southern Denton area.
+Tour four beautiful Master Gardeners’ landscapes in the Denton area.
 Master Gardeners will be on-site at each location to answer your questions.

 Other Classes and Events